xtdeveloper/osemtek-base/README.md

 $ vagrant up
 ```

 This will build your environment.
 It will take several minutes.
-This VagrantFile only contains a single server
+This VagrantFile contains the following servers:

-at the moment, which is named `marketplace_web`.
-It uses local IP 192.168.33.20.
+Vagrant Name:  `marketplace_web`
+IP Address:  192.168.33.20
+Contents:  Ubuntu OS, nginx webserver (port 80), MySQL, MongoDB

+Vagrnat Name:  `marketplace_search`
+IP Address:  192.168.33.21
+Contents:  Ubuntu OS, ElasticSearch 1.0.1 (port 9200)

+Each of these boxes can be brought up and down individually by specifying the name.
+EX:  `vagrant up marketplace_web`

 ## Editing hosts file